Prices for Inputs to New US Residential Construction Declined in September

-A closer look at Friday’s (10-11-24), Bureau of Labor Statistics (BLS) Producer Price Index (PPI) release, with a focus on residential construction costs, with additional analysis provided by the National Association of Home Builders (NAHB) reveals that prices for inputs to new residential construction—excluding capital investment, labor, and imports—decreased 0.6% in September.
-Year-over-year (Sept.
-23 – Sept.
-24) the PPI was down 0.1% in September after an increase of 1.0% in August.
+A closer look at Friday’s Bureau of Labor Statistics (BLS) Producer Price Index (PPI) report, with a focus on residential construction costs and additional analysis provided by the National Association of Home Builders (NAHB), reveals that prices for inputs to new residential construction—excluding capital investment, labor, and imports—decreased 0.6% in September.
+Year-over-year, the PPI was down 0.1% in September after an increase of 1.0% in August.

 Input Goods

-The NAHB analysis notes that the goods component has a larger importance to the total residential construction inputs price index, around 60%.
 The price of input goods to residential construction was down 0.7% in September from August.
+NAHB noted that the goods component has a larger importance to the total residential construction inputs price index, around 60%.

 Input Services

-Prices of inputs to residential construction, services, fell 0.5% in September from August.
-The price index for service inputs to residential construction can be broken out into three separate components: the trade services component, the transportation and warehousing services component, and the services less trade, transportation, and warehousing component.
+Prices of inputs to residential construction, services, fell 0.5% in September.
+The price index for service inputs to residential construction can be broken out into three separate components: trade services, transportation and warehousing services, and services less trade, transportation, and warehousing.
 The most vital component is trade services (around 60%), followed by services less trade, transportation, and warehousing (around 29%), and finally transportation and warehousing services (around 11%).
 The largest component, trade services, compared to last year was up 0.4% in September after increasing 2.1% in August.

 FEA compiles the Wood Markets News from various 3rd party sources to provide readers with the latest news impacting forest product markets.
 Opinions or views expressed in these articles do not necessarily represent those of FEA.